k1kolev/info/features/crm/contact-records.md

 Interactions with those contacts also tend to **become more sophisticated in nature**, adding in more details over time.
 So, lots of channels and touchpoints, lots of contacts, with lots of details - that sums up to quite an amount of information that your company has to manage in total.

 To keep track of all the conversations and details effectively, it is **crucial to process and store** all this information in a **unified, secure, crystal-clear, and well-structured way**.
+Further improving the business productivity, it is fundamental to have at hand a solution that allows you to use this contacts throughout your whole business platform, easily transforming contacts to customers, suppliers, partners, dealers, and other stakeholders.

-**@@name's CRM module** comes with a built-in **Contact Management app** designed to help you with managing your contacts base and integrating all their information in a centralized, confirmed, and trusted place.
+**@@name's CRM module** comes with a built-in **Contact Management app** designed to help you with managing your contacts base in a centralized, confirmed, and trusted place.
 The app provides a full set of intuitive tools for even the most complex contact management tasks.

-## What exactly is contact management
+As a built-in app, Contact Management gives you the unique opportunity to **integrate your contact records with all the ERP platform's functionalities, modules, and apps**.

+## Integration with a complete business ecosystem

+Oftentimes, companies tend to disperse all this data once across various spreadsheets, email lists, and apps, and once more through different departments, teams, and even personal accounts.
+However, taking care of contact information properly, such as maintaining the integrity, accuracy, privacy, security, and validity of contact data, requires a specialized solution that prevents spilling it to disparate sources.

+Collecting and organizing the contact data in a detailed, comprehensive contact records structuring the information in the relevant sections

+Utilizing a centralized contact management functionality that is integrated into the ERP platform itself offers your business a strong competitive edge.

+Use the already existing contact records throughout the rest of the ERP platform provides many unique opportunities that can bring high value to your company:

+* Turning a contact into a customer, supplier, partner, dealer, or other stakeholder with ease by extending the record's data to other modules
+* Navigate with speed and ease to the contact's offers, orders, shipment documents, shared activities, and any other documentation
+*

 With so many organizations and teams we interact with, contact management alone brings up many challenges.